Lightning-AI/pytorch-lightning/docs/source/governance.rst

 #.
 Calls to the deprecated API remain unchanged in their function during the deprecation phase.
 #.
 Two minor versions in the future at version X+2 the breaking change takes effect.

 The "X+2" rule is a recommendation and not a strict requirement.
-Longer deprecation cylces may apply for some cases.
+Longer deprecation cycles may apply for some cases.

 New API and features are declared as: